P.E.I. hopes to move on appointing ombudsperson this fall

 "Members of the public might have a complaint or might have felt they were treated wrongly and they want someone that's separate from government to investigate that," said MacEwen.

 "It's something that's been talked about for a long time in around the legislature, and I'm glad to see the work is finally going."

 The committee will also consider putting the ombuds office in charge of the Public Interest Disclosure and Whistleblower Protection Act, which cabinet proclaimed earlier this fall, three years after it was passed in the legislature.

 If an act is passed, then the committee will proceed with a hiring process.

 More from CBC P.E.I.

 - An earlier version of this story said P.E.I. is the only jurisdiction without an ombudsperson.
-In fact, Northwest Territories and Nunavut also do not have an ombudsperson.Nov 12, 2020 7:24 PM AT
+In fact, the territory of Nunavut also does not have an ombudsperson.Nov 12, 2020 7:24 PM AT

 With files from Wayne Thibodeau